Oliver-Bilbie/exeter-cycling-club/README.md

 - Temporarily hosted [here](https://kee4pqbtog5vwik77yfyrlapxi0jmobt.lambda-url.eu-west-1.on.aws/)

 ## To Do
-### Frontend
-- Scroll to the top when navigating to a new page

 ### Backend
-- Configure a custom endpoint for the backend API Gateway
+- Configure domain names for the APIs
 - Improve the HTML formatting of emails